viresh-ratnakar/exet/README.md

   grid has barred cells, then "Add automagic blocks" does not make any changes.
 - It makes 0 or 1 random change to each row, and then 0 or 1 random change to each column, while maintaining certain grid properties as listed below.
+  The rows and columns are visited in shuffled order to better randomize the created grids.
 - If an existing grid is of the American variety with every white square being a part of an across light as well as a down light (i.e., is "checked"), then, ensure that: